simon-wolf/blog/_posts/2025-03-02-seeing-the-difference.md

 ## Weight and Diet

 I started measuring my weight properly on the 19th of January when I was 101.5 kg.
-Since then I have done weekly weigh-ins on Sunday mornings and today I weighed myself and I was down to ...
+Since then I have done weekly weigh-ins on Sunday mornings and today I weighed myself and I was down to 94.5 kg.

 There is still a long way to go but I have noticed the difference both in how I look in the mirror and in how my clothes fit.
 Last weekend I put on my jeans, did up my belt and moved to the next notch which was very satisfying!